Mamma Mia (ABBA song): A-Teens version

-"Mamma Mia" is the debut single of Swedish pop group A-Teens.
-It was released on 30 April 1999 by Stockholm Records as the first single from their debut album, The ABBA Generation (1999).
-The song is a cover of the popular hit by ABBA.
+Swedish pop group A-Teens released their version of "Mamma Mia" as their debut single on 30 April 1999 through Stockholm Records.
+It is from their debut album, The ABBA Generation (1999).

 Upon its release, it became a smash hit in Sweden, where it peaked at number one and stayed there for eight consecutive weeks, earning a quadruple platinum certification.

-On initial pressings of the single, the name of the band appeared as ABBA-Teens, but Stockholm Records thought it would be better to change the name of the band to A-Teens, so new pressings of the single were made.
+On initial pressings of the single, the name of the group appeared as ABBA-Teens, but Stockholm Records thought it would be better to change the name of the band to A-Teens, so new pressings of the single were made.

 Commercial performance

 The single reached the top 20 in several European countries, reaching number three in Norway, number nine in Switzerland and the Netherlands, number 10 in Germany, number 12 in the United Kingdom, and number 14 in Austria and Finland.
 A Spanish version of the song was recorded for promotion in Latin America and Spain.
 Despite the worldwide success, the song failed to attract the Australian public, peaking at 72 on the ARIA Singles Chart, although it did reach number 13 in New Zealand.

 In the United States, the single peaked at 63 on the Billboard Hot Single Sales Chart, becoming the band's first single to chart in the country.